 How Does HelloFresh Make Money?

-This is also the reason why the company was and still is losing money.
+This is also the reason why the company was losing stacks of money in the beginning.
 Building up warehouses, renting delivery cars, hiring employees, and creating a variety of meals are just some of the initial setup cost that only amortize over time.

 HelloFresh Funding, Valuation & Revenue